delvelabs/hammertime/docs/getting_started.md

     tasks = []
     for i in range(10000):
         tasks.append(hammertime.request("http://example.com/"))
-    entries = await asyncio.wait(tasks, loop=hammertime.loop, return_when=asyncio.ALL_COMPLETED)
+    done, pending = await asyncio.wait(tasks, loop=hammertime.loop, return_when=asyncio.ALL_COMPLETED)
-    for entry in entries:
+    for future in done:
-        pass
+        entry = await future

 hammertime.loop.run_until_complete(fetch())
 ```
+With this method, HammerTime exceptions are raised when awaiting the future containing a request if that request failed
+or was rejected.

 Or wait for a single request to complete and get its result: